Skip to main content

 "I have never seen a Brahmo marriage."
 Bondita gushed.

 They were led by Nikhil's friend into the prayer hall.
 It was basically an empty room where people prayed and meditated.
 The man's wife came out and took Bondita into the andarmahal.
 At the first sight of Sampoorna, Bondita was overwhelmed and hugged her.
 She was wearing a light pink saree, a golden chain around her neck, and a pair of bangles on her hands.
 A bright red Bindi was drawn on her forehead.
-The ladies were painting her hands with Alta.
+The ladies were painting their hands with Alta.
 Her look overwhelmed Bondita.
 She had dearly missed seeing Sampoorna glow in colour.
 Bondita stared at the married women, who didn't wear the sindoor or sakhapola.
 She was reluctant to ask them why.

 "Didi."
 She whispered to Sampoorna instead.
 "I have a question."
 She made Sampoorna smile.
 "Why do these married women not wear the sindoor and sakhapola?
 How do people know they are married?
 Kakababu says it's for…"